 Blind / Visually Impaired

 National.
 72 affiliates.
 Founded 1961.
 Aims to improve the well-being of all blind or visually impaired people and their families through education, support and advocacy.
 National conference, information and referrals, phone support, state and special interest affiliates e.g. guide dog users, blind lawyers, teachers and students.
-Magazine published ten times per year (available in Braille, half speed cassette, large print, CD-ROM, online or via e-mail).
+Monthly magazine (available in Braille, half speed cassette, large print, data CD, online or via e-mail; free to members, all others pay $25 per format per year).
 College scholarships.
 Online job bank.
 Chapter development guidelines.

 American Council of the Blind